 More information & to register: Event page

 After Russia’s invasion of Ukraine on February 24, 2022, the National Museum of Ukrainian Pottery closed temporarily.
 Through determination and grit, the museum, located in Ukraine’s Poltava Oblast, reopened its doors to the public in 2023 and renewed its ceramics programs in a “business as usual” approach.
 In the summer of 2024, at the museum’s invitation, Maryland artist Natalia Kormeluk traveled to Opishne to teach pottery to a select group of participants at the Museum’s Summer Academy Pottery Workshop for enthusiastic and charismatic artists.
-At the Artist Talk on May 18, Natalia will share her experiences at the museum under wartime conditions, highlighting its commitment to continue and expand the cultural tradition of Ukrainian pottery.
+At the Artist Talk on May 18, Natalia shares her experiences at the museum under wartime conditions, highlighting its commitment to continue and expand the cultural tradition of Ukrainian pottery.
 The museum grounds are home to the world’s largest Open Air Modern Clay Sculpture collection.

 Baltimore-Odesa Sister City Committee (BOSCC) invited this artist to display ceramic art at the library and discuss Ukrainian identity and tradition.